Sygil-Dev/whoosh-reloaded/docs/source/searching.rst

 Results object
 ==============

-The :class:`~whoosh-reloaded.searching.Results` object acts like a list of the matched documents.
+The :class:`~ whoosh_reloaded.searching.Results` object acts like a list of the matched documents.
 You can use it to access the stored fields of each hit document, to display to the user.